phadej/gists/posts/2020-01-25-case-study-migration-from-lens-to-optics.md

 as I'll show later.
 And even we wouldn't have libraries with lens interface, the `lens` is there somewhere in codebases of this scale.
 The HMR build plan consists of *over 500 components*, from which about 400 are dependencies from Hackage.
-In fact, from this "industrial" point of view, if `microlens` didn't exist.
+In fact, from this "industrial" point of view, it would be better if `microlens` didn't exist.
-It's just duplicate code somewhere there.
+It's just more duplicate code somewhere there.
 In the dependency closure there are e.g.

 ```plain
 microlens-th-0.4.3.2